-Bowness Mall was identified by residents as an opportunity to allow for local production of small goods or crafts that could be sold on site.
+redevelopment that complements the Bowness community.
+Bowness Mall was identified by residents as an opportunity to allow for local production of small goods or crafts that could pe sold on site.

-6. Industrial Land Use The area around Sunnyside Greenhouses has been identified as suitable for light industrial uses, and policies outline how such uses can be of benefit to the community.
+- 6. Industrial Land Use - The area adjacent to Sunnyside Redevelopment has been identified as suitable for light industrial uses, and policies outline how such uses can be of benefit to the community.

 The primary direction of these policies is to recognize and maintain the natural attributes of Bowness.
-With regard to Bowness Park, policies outline how, from a community perspective, the park could evolve.
+With